 ACOUSTIGUIDES are available to give background and commentary on more than 50 marked stops in the museum.
 If a visitor listens to all the audio, it is three and a half hours.

-A MINIMUM CONTRIBUTION of $25 is necessary to support the overhead necessary to have the museum open for visitors.
+A MINIMUM CONTRIBUTION of $25 per person is necessary to support the overhead necessary to have the museum open for visitors.
 Checks can be made payable to The Museum of World War II.

 Persons younger than 18 years old need to be accompanied by a parent.
 The museum is not entertainment, it is serious, and we welcome any young person with that attitude.